top of page

 0 - 15 kts : weak shear (favors ordinary convection - airmass/pulse thunderstorms)

-> 35 kts : strong shear (favors organized convection - isolated supercells, supercells embedded in lines, bow-echoes)
+> 45 kts : very strong shear (favors severe organized convection - isolated supercells, supercells embedded in squall ines, bow-echoes, line echo wave patterns (LEWP) along squall lines, derechoes)

 0-3 km Bulk Shear